 This part actually intimidated me at first because I’m not very artistic (maybe you can relate).
 I began to put pressure on myself to communicate all my feelings in one picture.
 “Stop, Jenn,” I told myself.
 “All they need are sticks… they’ll get it.”

 And they did.
 Each time they would open a new envelope, they ran to post it on any blank wall they could find, and the pictures stayed there for a few months.
-They sat down to breakfast or dinner every day, looked at them and smiled.
-They even started talking about the things they do, and how they treat people.
+They sat down to breakfast or dinner every day, looked at them, and smiled.
+They even started talking about the things they do and how they treat people.
 This visual reminder spurred them forward and reinforced the behavior.

 I wanted to reinforce attitudes and actions that Daddy and I wanted to see more of.
 It’s difficult to teach perseverance and good sportsmanship when they haven’t experienced enough to support their fragile emotions and egos.
 Last year was the first big push into organized sports and activities, and they often wanted to give up at the beginning.
-Those scenarios flooded my mind and I knew I had to draw about that.
+Those scenarios flooded my mind, and I knew I had to draw about them.

 The stick figure representation that came from that even surprised me because so many of my own emotions were communicated.
-The pride I felt for my son when he hit the ball off the tee, and the disappointment when my daughter wouldn’t greet me right away after school (she was often upset about not being first in the lunch line, and it ruined her whole day).
+The pride I felt for my son when he hit the ball off the tee and the disappointment when my daughter wouldn’t greet me right away after school (she was often upset about not being first in the lunch line, and it ruined her whole day).
 It was my way of gently nudging them to “see” – to realize how much their attitudes made a difference.
 I didn’t want to guilt them into loving me, of course, but to be aware of what things look like from another perspective – outside of themselves.